Reviewed and Approved by Steven Rogers, Chemistry Manager, Certified Laboratories

 1-Minute Summary

 Pesticide residue testing is an essential aspect of maintaining food safety and quality.
-An increasing number of consumers want “clean” products that are free of pesticides.
+An increasing number of consumers want “clean” products; many consumers associate “clean” products with fewer unwanted residues and greater transparency.
+In fact, a 2025 International Food Information Council (IFIC) survey revealed that 46% of Americans ranked pesticides or pesticide residues among their top three food safety issues.

 This means food safety professionals need to understand Maximum Residue Limits (MRLs), how to choose a testing laboratory, analytical methods used for pesticide residue analysis, and more.